-The research credit is an important feature in the tax code to foster research and experimentation by the private sector.
+The research credit is an important feature in the tax code to encourage research and experimentation by the private sector.

-The IRS does see a significant amount of misuse of the research credit each year.
-Improper claims for the research credit generally involve failures to participate in or substantiate qualified research activities and/or satisfy the requirements related to qualified research expenses.
+The IRS continues to see significant misuse of the research credit.
+Improper claims for this credit generally involve a failure to participate in or substantiate qualified research activities and/or a failure to satisfy the requirements related to qualified research expenses.